jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.10 ModifiedKMeansClustering

-Performs a modified k-means clustering operation on a multi-spectral dataset.
+Performs a modified k-means clustering operation on a multi-spectral dataset..

 *Parameters*: